Can I prepare for a Wharton TBD?

 You need to listen carefully and contribute constructively.
 The team’s success is paramount.

 Most traditional interviews are the opposite.
 They focus on you, and you are supposed to engage in a dialogue that highlights your individual contributions and fit with the interviewing MBA program.
 There is no team.
-The TBD – or any group interview – is a new ballgame and one you need to train for – unless you want to leave the results to chance.
+The TBD – or any group interview – is a different ballgame and one you need to train for – unless you want to leave the results to chance.

 This is your opportunity to show the adcom what you’ll contribute to Wharton – an opportunity you truly don’t want to miss.
 Train and practice for it with Accepted’s Mock Wharton Team-Based Discussion.
 Our Mock TBD is a prime-time rehearsal.
 Details and prices are here.